 Like to-dos, there are almost always too many potential projects for you to work on at any given time.
-If you’re not totally committed to working on a project in the near future, move it to Someday.
-If you want to review a project to see if it’s relevant again on a later date, move it to Scheduled.
+If you’re not totally committed to working on a project in the near future, put it in Someday.
+If you want to review a project to see if it’s relevant again on a later date, put it in Upcoming.
 If you do these things, you’ll always have a tidy, relevant list of the projects you’re devoted to right now.

 There’s an area for every hat you wear.
 Stay in touch with the people you care about by creating a Family & Friends area.
 Remember to keep an eye on your savings for the future with a Money area.
 Encourage yourself to care for your body and mind by maintaining a Health area.
 Tame a busy class schedule with a School area.
 Work toward new professional heights with a Career area.
 When you only want to see related projects and to-dos, your areas are a great place to narrow your focus.

 If you keep your areas well-stocked, they’re also a way to nurture and grow aspects of your life that are important to you.
 Take a good, hard look at all of them every now and then.
 Sometimes, all it takes are a few new to-dos to keep the fire of your long-term goal burning.

 A visit with your to-dos early in the day, every day, is the best way to set your priorities and stay on top of what matters most to you.
 So grab a coffee and spend a few minutes in Today – this won’t take long.

 In Today, you’ll see what’s new for the day.
 Decide what you want to do and postpone the rest for later.
 Visualize what you’ll get done and in what order, then arrange your to-dos accordingly.